curateteaching/digitalpedagogy/keywords/!template.md

 ## 5. Related Materials (Bulleted List)

-In MLA format, list five related items or resources that are informative for teaching with your keyword in mind.
+In MLA format, list five related items or resources that are informative for teaching with your keyword in mind. **Please only include five items.
+No more, no less.**

 For each item, include Author, Title, and URL